Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Through the mandate of the Consortium national de formation en santé (CNFS) [French link], francophone minority students in Canada who originate from provinces other than Ontario and Quebec have access to postsecondary studies leading to practice in the healthcare field.
 We admit these students over and above the quota set by the Government of Ontario for our Faculty.

-You must send an introduction letter directly to the Faculty of Medicine to indicate that you applied for admission with the CNFS through OMSAS.
-You must email your letter to the Admissions Office.
+5. send an introduction letter via email directly to the Faculty of Medicine’s Admission Office to indicate that you applied for admission with the CNFS through OMSAS.

-The Government of Nunavut Admissions Stream was created to respond specifically to the underrepresentation of Inuit and Nunavummiut physicians in the Nunavut health care workforce.
-As part of this stream, the Government of Nunavut will fully fund a minimum of 1 position for a Nunavummiut student.
-This stream does not have a designated quota for admission.
+The Government of Nunavut Admissions pathway was created to respond specifically to the underrepresentation of Inuit and Nunavummiut physicians in the Nunavut health care workforce.
+As part of this pathway, the Government of Nunavut will fully fund a minimum of 1 position for a Nunavummiut student.
+This pathway does not have a designated quota for admission.

-The Government of Nunavut Admissions Stream has 2 pathways for admission:
+The Government of Nunavut Applicants have 2 pathways for admission:

 You must submit the following additional documents with your OMSAS application:

-• A letter of intent (250 words or less) highlighting why you have chosen to apply through this stream.
+• A letter of intent (250 words or less) highlighting why you have chosen to apply through this pathway.
 Specifically, this letter should include:

 • a request for consideration under the alternative admission process,